sslover/designing-for-data-personalization/syllabus.md

 Week 6
 ------
-* **Student Presentations: Designing a new (playful) interaction around a dataset that you find personally meaningful**
+* **Midterm Student Presentations: Designing a new (playful) interaction around a dataset that you find personally meaningful**
 * Assignment: install everything needed for server-side JS

 Week 7